Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: Constructing minimal doublings from families of LD solutions

 \begin{proof} We define $\varphi_1 \in C^\infty(\Sigma \setminus L')$ by requesting that it is supported on $\bigsqcup_{p\in L'} (D^\Sigma_p(2\delta_p))$ and $\varphi_1 = \Psibold[ \delta_p, 2\delta_p; \dbold^\Sigma_p]( \tau_p G_p, 0)$ on $D^\Sigma_p(2\delta_p)$ for each $p\in L'$.
 Note that $\Lcal_\Sigma \varphi_1 \in C^\infty(\Sigma)$ (by assigning $0$ values on $L'$) and it is supported on $\bigsqcup_{p\in L'} (D^\Sigma_p(2\delta_p)\setminus D^\Sigma_p(\delta_p))$.
 Using \ref{cLker}, there is a unique $\varphi_2 \in C^\infty(\Sigma)$ such that $\Lcal_\Sigma \varphi_2 = - \Lcal_\Sigma \varphi_1$.
 We then define $\varphi = \varphi_1+\varphi_2$ and the conclusion follows. \end{proof}

-\begin{remark}[Characterizations of minimal doublings] It is interesting that currently no characterizations of doublings exist, even under strong assumptions, for example the position of the bridges and further information.
+\begin{remark}[Index, nullity, and characterizations of minimal doublings] It is interesting that currently no characterizations of doublings are known, even under strong assumptions, for example given bridge positions and any further information.
 This means that even a small modification in the construction process would lead in principle to different minimal surfaces, even though the new ones would strongly resemble the previous ones.
-Note that the only case where such characterizations have been proved for minimal surfaces in the round three-sphere is for Lawson surfaces \cite{KW:Luniqueness}.
+The only known such characterizations for minimal surfaces in the round three-sphere are for Lawson surfaces \cite{KW:Luniqueness}.

-Since it seems extremely likely that surfaces constructed by similar or analogous constructions, and moreover strongly resembling each other by construction, are actually identical, it is customary in the literature to discuss them as if they were known to be.
-In this article we also discuss such surfaces as if they were known to be identical, for example the doublings produced in Theorem \ref{R:oldT} with the ones in \cite{Wiygul} and also (for square lattices) with the ones constructed in \cite{kapouleas:clifford}; similarly surfaces constructed as in Remark \ref{RSph2} in the case all $m_i=m$ with surfaces constructed in \cite{kapmcg}. $\square$ \end{remark}
+Since it seems very likely that surfaces strongly resembling each other by their constructions are actually congruent, it is customary in the literature to discuss them as if they were known to be.
+In this article we also adhere to this and we consider the doublings in Remark \ref{R:oldT} the same with the ones in \cite{Wiygul} and also (for square lattices) with the ones constructed in \cite{kapouleas:clifford} or \cite{Ketover}; similarly surfaces constructed as in Remark \ref{RSph2} in the case all $m_i=m$ with surfaces constructed in \cite{kapmcg}.
+Proving however that such surfaces are congruent remains at the moment an interesting open problem.
+We hope that eventually index, nullity and characterization results will be provided for the surfaces constructed in Theorem \ref{Ttheory}, similarly to the results in \cite{k8,KW:Luniqueness}, and with the same generality as in the area estimate \eqref{E:Marea}. $\square$ \end{remark}